Amit-Dey/Competitive-Programming/Junior-Training-Sheet/README.md

-# Competitive-Programming
+## Junior-Training-Sheet
 This a catalog of some competitive programming practice I have done.
-Included are solutions and occasional explanations for problems on Codeforces and Atcoder, and other contests written mainly in C++ with some earlier solutions in Python.
-In addition you can find my C++ template and some example prewritten algorithms as well.
+Included are solutions and occasional explanations for problems on [Junior Training Sheet](https://pdfcoffee.com/junior-training-sheet-template-v63-pdf-free.html) written mainly in C++ with some earlier solutions in Python.
 Feel free to browse around, comments/questions welcome and stars/forks appreciated.

 ~ Amit Dey